blaze-slider/blaze-slider/website/docs/api/BlazeConfig.md

 }
 ```

-As you can see, This allows you to write the Responsive configuration in very intuitive way, just like you would write CSS
+As you can see, This allows you to write the Responsive configuration in very intuitive way.

-But if you rather be explicit than relying on cascade, you can do it as well, just like how you do it in css as shown below:
+But if you rather be explicit than relying on the cascade, you can target a specific media in a media-query configuration

 ```javascript
 const exampleConfig = {